ppy/osu-wiki/news/2022-08-04-wiki-contributors-wanted.md

 If you have an idea for improvement, a new article or if you've found some issues, search the [issues page on GitHub](https://github.com/ppy/osu-wiki/issues) to see if someone has already thought of them, and create a [new issue](https://github.com/ppy/osu-wiki/issues/new) if not.
 If you want to help on an existing task, leave a comment on it to let others know that you're working on it.
 There is also a [status page](https://clayton.cc/osu-wiki-status/en) which lists all articles that are outdated, in need of clean-up, and article stubs that can be expanded.
 For more information, see the [article on maintenance of the wiki](/wiki/osu!_wiki/Maintenance#routines).

-If you feel like you have an idea but also don't feel like learning GitHub (understandable), just ask any active [osu! wiki maintainer](/wiki/osu!_wiki/Maintenance/List_of_maintainers) through osu! chat, via Discord DM, or in the `#osu-wiki` channel of the [osu!dev Discord server](https://discord.gg/ppy), and they'll make sure your idea is seen through.
+If you feel like you have an idea but don't feel like learning GitHub (understandable), you can also share it with an [osu! wiki maintainer](/wiki/osu!_wiki/Maintenance/List_of_maintainers) through osu! chat, via Discord DM, or in the `#osu-wiki` channel of the [osu!dev Discord server](https://discord.gg/ppy), and they'll make sure your idea is seen through.

 That'll be all!